Master Plan Grant

 • A review and evaluative framework is documented

-• That there is a strategic need for master plan to be developed.
+• School has a strategic need for a master plan to be developed

-• That is own the land or has a lease for the land and/or buildings that is at least 22 years from the date of the application.
+• School owns the land or has a lease for the land and/or buildings that is at least 22 years from the date of the application

 Site potential and constraints assessment

-• Site infrastructure assessment to plan for phasing site infrastructure to “feed” new or refurbished learning spaces and associated facilities.
-Please refer to QIS BGA’s “What is Site Infrastructure?” document to understand what costs can be funded.
+• Site infrastructure assessment to plan for phasing site infrastructure to “feed” new or refurbished learning spaces and associated facilities

 Eligibility

-• A previously QIS BGA funded master plan did not include a site potential and constraints assessment.
+• Previously QIS BGA funded master plan did not include a Site Potential and Constraints Assessment

-• That is own the land or has a lease for the land and/or buildings that is at least 22 years from the date of the application.
+• School owns the land or has a lease for the land and/or buildings that is at least 22 years from the date of the application

 Assessment principles and fundamentals